Senths02/portfolio/src/content/watch-party-data.md

 - For those that didn't, could we convey the ability to navigate clearly enough?
 - As the Data Pod was a utility service, should it be lower in the visual hierarchy? _Eg.
 By reducing the size of the logo_.

 >Overall, the proposed solution was well received and we decided the concept was developed enough for testing.

-Insights from this would help to improve the designs going forward.
+Insights from research would help to improve the designs going forward.

 </details>
 <br>
 <details>
-<summary>Changing the name</summary>
+<summary>Re-visiting the name</summary>

 ### Setting expectations
 I noticed the name of the pilot, _'BBC Together'_, didn't align with the new balanced navigation and copy.